 - Bottom 10% Annual Salary: $39,620 ($19.05/hour)

 While there are no specific degree requirements, most potential employers likely will expect candidates to have a bachelor's degree.

-- Education: Some entry-level positions will require no more than a high school diploma, but most positions will require some level of education beyond high school.
+- Education: Some entry-level positions require no more than a high school diploma, but most positions require some level of education beyond high school.
 Some technical schools and community colleges offer programs, for example, to prepare students to estimate damages to automobiles.

 Insurance Claims Adjuster Skills & Competencies

 In addition to the experience and knowledge that goes with handling insurance claims, adjusters need certain soft skills to excel in their careers.